 I put them all in an oven tray that you can line with baking paper if you want, but I didn’t use it this time.
 Put the tray in the preheated oven at 200 C (392 F) for thirty minutes, during which time we can take care of something else, and we don’t have to sit next to them.

-While they were hot, I put them in a bowl, covered them with aluminium foil, and left them there until they cooled about 15-20 minutes.
+While they were hot, I put them in a bowl, covered them with aluminium foil, and left them until they cooled for about 15-20 minutes.

 Peeling the Roasted Red Peppers

 After it has cooled, I will remove the skin from above with my hand, which comes off very quickly, and I will remove the spine with seeds from the inside and the tail.